Xilinx/brevitas/docsrc/source/setup.rst

 Efficient quantized inference requires to export a trained quantized model to an inference toolchain that supports that part.

 - `FINN`_: for generation of custom FPGA dataflow accelerators.
-- `ONNXRuntime`_: for integration with ONNX-based toolchains.
+- `ONNXRuntime`_: for integration with standard ONNX-based toolchains.
 - `Vitis-AI`_: for integration with XIR and PyXIR based toolchains.